CCI-MOC/hil/docs/INSTALL-devel.rst

 section.

-For suppressing actual network switch operations, use the ``mock`` switch driver :: haas.ext.switches.mock =
+For suppressing actual network switch operations, use the ``mock`` switch driver :: hil.ext.switches.mock =

 To suppress actual IPMI calls made to nodes on account of node_power_cycle requests, enable the ``mock`` OBM driver with ::

-  haas.ext.obm.mock =
+  hil.ext.obm.mock =

 You can choose to disable authentication mechanism by enabling the ``null`` auth driver ::

-  haas.ext.auth.null =
+  hil.ext.auth.null =

 Database auth
 -------------